-Sleep is such a delicious act/state of being/experience.
+Sleep is such a delicious state of being.
 We all need it, and yet it can elude us when we need it most, leaving us tired and cranky.

 I am distressed when I hear people bragging about how little sleep they have gotten, as if that makes them a super worker.
 Studies show that people who operate with a small amount of sleep are actually less effective in their work.
 And why don’t they know that their work suffers?
 Well, does a drunk know when he is too impaired to drive home?

 People need between 7-9 hours of sleep daily.
 That amount varies with the individual.
-Receiving less than that compromises one’s ability to heal properly.
+Research shows that receiving less than that compromises one’s ability to heal properly.
 It can make one gain weight, have high blood pressure and heart disease, and be more inclined to diabetes.
 I could go on and on about the detriment of not getting enough sleep.

 Instead, let’s look at how to solve the problem.
 First of all, it’s important to get into bed at a reasonable hour.
 Sounds funny, I know, but for people like me who tend to want to finish just one more task, making ourselves put it down and get into bed can be challenging.
 It means planning our evenings so that we can find a reasonable stopping place for our chores, reading and projects.